 - 17. The IAS shall prepare, before the beginning of the year, a long-term strategy document supported by an assessment of resource needs and an annual audit plan.
 These shall be submitted to the Board for approval following consultation with relevant managers and the Principal, and on the recommendation of the Audit and Risk Assurance Committee. - 18.
 The IAS produces its reports in writing, usually within one month of completion of each audit, giving an opinion on the area reviewed and making recommendations where appropriate.
 Recommendations should be prioritized.
 All reports are provided to the Principal and should be copied to the Audit and Risk Assurance Committee.
 Heads of department or services shall be required to respond to each audit report, usually within one month of issue.
 In their response, they should state, for agreed recommendations, their proposed action, the person responsible for implementation and a date by which action will be completed.
 Material recommendations will usually be followed up some 6 to 12 months later.
 In addition, the Audit and Risk Assurance Committee shall monitor the implementation of audit recommendations by College management. - 19.
 The head of the IAS submits an annual report to the Board and Principal through the Audit and Risk Assurance Committee, based on the College's financial year.
-This gives an opinion on the adequacy and effectiveness of the College's risk management, control and governance processes and on the arrangements for securing economy, efficiency and effectiveness. - The IAS's annual report to the Board includes: - a statement of the overall adequacy and effectiveness of the College's risk management, control and governance processes - any qualifications to that opinion, together with the reasons for the qualification - a notice of any issues that the head of the IAS judges relevant to the preparation of the statement of the responsibilities of the members of the Board, the corporate governance statement and the statement on the system of internal financial control, such as an analysis of common or significant weaknesses or details of any major internal audit findings where action appears to be desirable but has not been taken
+This gives an opinion on the adequacy and effectiveness of the College's risk management, control and governance processes and on the arrangements for securing economy, efficiency and effectiveness. - 20 The IAS's annual report to the Board includes:

+• a statement of the overall adequacy and effectiveness of the College's risk management, control and governance processes governance statement and the statement on the system of internal financial control, such as an analysis of common or significant weaknesses or details of any major internal audit findings where action appears to be desirable but has not been taken • a comparison of the IAS's activity during the year with that planned, placed in the context of the IAS need